Lab 7: Mazes - A* Search

 Step 4 - element and add

 The next method to implement is element.
 This should return the root element, which will always be stored in the first position of the ArrayList.
-Make sure to do the emptyCheck to throw an exception if there are no elements in the heap.

 Then, you should implement the add method.
 New elements are added to the end of the ArrayList, and then filtered up repeatedly when the element is found to be less than its parent.
 Use the Comparator object to calculate if an element is greater or less than another element.